John Treloar (museum administrator): World War I

+Staff positions

 On 16 August 1914, shortly after the outbreak of World War I, Treloar enlisted in the First Australian Imperial Force (AIF) and became a staff sergeant working for White in the headquarters of the 1st Division.
 He landed at Anzac Cove with the rest of the 1st Division's Headquarters during the morning of 25 April 1915, and subsequently participated in the Gallipoli Campaign.
 Treloar's duties were mainly clerical, and included typing reports, orders and dispatches from senior officers.
 He frequently worked from 7 am to midnight, and this took a toll on his health.
 He contracted typhoid in late August, and was evacuated to Egypt on 4 September.
 Treloar came close to dying from this disease, and was returned to Australia to recuperate.
 He arrived in Melbourne on 4 December 1915.
 During his convalescence, Treloar resumed a pre-war friendship with Clarissa Aldridge and the couple became engaged.
 Treloar's older brother William also enlisted in the AIF during April 1915, and was one of the few members of the Mesopotamian Half Flight to survive captivity after being captured by Turkish forces.

 When he recovered his health, Treloar returned to the military.
 An attempt to rejoin Brudenell White's staff was unsuccessful, and he instead was posted to the Australian Flying Corps (AFC) with the rank of lieutenant.
 In February 1916, Treloar was assigned to No. 1 Squadron AFC in Egypt and served as its equipment officer until July 1916, when he was transferred to France to become White's confidential clerk in the headquarters of I Anzac Corps.
 At the time of the Battle of Pozières in late July Treloar was in charge of the corps headquarters' Central Registry, which was responsible for communications within the headquarters as well as distributing orders to its subordinate units.
 During his staff roles Treloar gained a good understanding of military record-keeping.
 In May 1917, he was selected by White to command the newly established Australian War Records Section (AWRS), and was promoted to the rank of captain.
 At the time he knew nothing of the Section's role, and was unable to find any information about it.